scrapy/parsel/docs/usage.rst

 ---------------

-Here are some tips that you may find useful when using XPath with Scrapy selectors, based on `this post from ScrapingHub's blog`_.
+Here are some tips that you may find useful when using XPath with Parsel, based on `this post from ScrapingHub's blog`_.
 If you are not much familiar with XPath yet, you may want to take a look first at this `XPath tutorial`_.